Day # 31

 We all have emotional and mental baggage about certain family members, friends, loved ones and others.
 Focusing on that person or event with whom you desire healing while repeating the four phrases can open your heart and soften the feelings and emotions tied to the pain you are experiencing.
 This powerful technique is based in the philosophy of taking total responsibility for your actions as well as how you react to others.
 When you show up in the world, strong and present, you heal your wounds of the past in the process.
 You also set the stage for others to follow your lead.

 Ho’Oponono has no room for the ego.
-By letting go of who’s right and who’s wrong, you start to develop a deeper connection to yourself while clearing the painful debris of the past.
+By letting go of who’s right and who’s wrong (the ego), you start to develop a deeper connection to yourself while clearing the painful debris of the past.
 Let go of the need to be right, let go of feeling victimized, let go of holding onto “your story.”
 Forgiveness is a selfish but healthy way of letting go of baggage that is weighing you down emotionally, mentally, physically, and spiritually.
 Let go.
+Be free.
 Forgive.
 This includes forgiving yourself.
 That can be the first step for many of us to truly start our internal healing journey.
 Remember, you are exactly where you are supposed to be (but don’t have to stay here) and you are doing the best job that you can at the level of awareness that you are at (that can continue to evolve and flourish).

 Take a deep breath and repeat….

 I am sorry.
 Please forgive me.
 Thank you.
 I love you.